SkywardSyntax/LightingEngine/README.md

 2. Drag the slider to adjust the zoom level of the model.
 3. The model will zoom in or out based on the slider's position.

-## Instructions for Uploading and Rendering STL Files

-1. Click the "Choose File" button on the main page.
-2. Select an STL file from your computer.
-3. The uploaded STL file will be parsed and rendered in the scene.

 ## Reflective Surfaces and Black Edges

 The cube now has black edges to make it easier to see the edges, and its surface is more reflective.
 The fragment shader in `components/LightingEngine.js` has been updated to include code for reflective surfaces, and the cube's appearance is controlled by the updated fragment shader.
 The cube's edges are now specifically highlighted in the updated implementation.